prex-aliya/rustycheckers/README.md

 - [ ] Accept alphanumerics as input
 - [ ] Ability to play over a network
         - So needs a new function and creation functions
-- [ ] Clear keyword to reset the board
+- [ ] Clear binding to reset the board
 - [ ] Add help
 - [ ] Add key map show
 - [ ] Enforce Number of pieces, configurable.